-The Butler Institute of American Art hosts its 44th-Annual Holiday Craft Show on Saturday, December 6 & Sunday, December 7.
+The Butler Institute of American Art hosts its 44th-Annual Holiday Fine Arts and Crafts Show on Saturday, December 6 & Sunday, December 7.
 Show opens at 10 am both days and runs through 5 pm Saturday, and 4 pm Sunday.
 This juried show features visual artists and craftspeople showcasing their work.
 Information about the show is available at 330-743-1107.

 YSU’s College of Creative Arts and Communication presents Pulitzer-Prize Winning Photographer, David Hume Kennerly on Friday, October 3, at 5:30 p.m. in an opening reception at the Judith Rae Solomon Gallery in Bliss Hall on the YSU campus.
 Photos from Kennerly’s latest work, “On the iPhone” will be on exhibit.

 The Youngstown Historical Center of Industry and Labor is hosting U.S. Steel Family Day on Saturday, October 4 from noon - 2:00 pm.
 This event is free to attend and will include Vintage steel industry video, a former employees reunion, hands-on activity for children.
 There are special Prices on museum admission.

 Memories of Christmas Past, the annual holiday spectacular at the Arms Family Museum, is in its seventh year in the 1905 Arts & Crafts mansion of Olive and Wilford Arms, and the home of the Mahoning Valley Historical Society.
 The seven period rooms of the Arms Family home are filled with rare, vintage decorations that include ornaments, lighting, trees, toys and trains.
 This display features many pieces from the Historical Society’s collection as well as items on loan from private collectors.
 Museum hours are Tuesday-Sunday from 1:00 to 5:00 pm.